The Dispute Resolution Review: USA - Delaware

-Delaware court procedure requires lawyers from outside Delaware who want to practise in Delaware courts to associate with lawyers admitted to the Delaware Bar.
-Specifically, in order for a non-Delaware attorney to temporarily practise in a Delaware court, a member of the Delaware Bar must file a motion to admit the non-Delaware attorney pro hac vice.
-In connection with the motion, the attorney seeking admission must certify, inter alia, that he or she will be bound by all rules of the court.
-Furthermore, after a member of the Delaware Bar makes a pro hac vice motion on behalf of a non-Delaware attorney, he or she remains responsible to the court for the positions taken in the case and the presentation of the case, and must continue to make all filings with the court.
+Delaware court procedure requires lawyers from outside Delaware who want to practise in Delaware courts to associate with lawyers admitted to the Delaware Bar.85 Specifically, for a non-Delaware attorney to temporarily practise in a Delaware court, a member of the Delaware Bar must file a motion to admit the non-Delaware attorney pro hac vice.86 In connection with the motion, the attorney seeking admission must certify, inter alia, that he or she will be bound by all rules of the court.87 Furthermore, after a member of the Delaware Bar makes a pro hac vice motion on behalf of a non-Delaware attorney, he or she remains responsible to the court for the positions taken in the case and the presentation of the case,88 and must continue to make all filings with the court.
 These requirements for 'local' counsel are stricter than those of many other jurisdictions within the United States.

 Documents and the protection of privilege

-The attorney–client privilege is a common-law protection for communications between an attorney and his or her client made for the purpose of rendering legal advice.
-Delaware law codifies the attorney–client privilege in Delaware Rule of Evidence 502.
-Under this privilege rule, an attorney 'is a person authorized, or reasonably believed by the client to be authorized, to engage in the practice of law in any state or nation'.
-The Delaware Supreme Court amended Rule 502 to clarify that it 'shall include persons who are employed or engaged by a business entity, to serve as “in house” counsel to that entity and/or to any of its wholly owned or controlled affiliates'.
-Therefore, the privilege applies regardless of whether the attorney involved in the communications is outside counsel to a client or in-house counsel to a client.
-The privilege is not, however, accorded to communications that render business advice as opposed to legal advice.
+Attorney–client privilege is a common law protection for communications between an attorney and his or her client made for the purpose of rendering legal advice.
+Delaware law codifies attorney–client privilege in Delaware Rule of Evidence (DRE) 502.
+Under this privilege rule, an attorney 'is a person authorized, or reasonably believed by the client to be authorized, to engage in the practice of law in any state or nation'.89 The Delaware Supreme Court amended Rule 502 to clarify that it 'shall include persons who are employed or engaged by a business entity, to serve as “in house” counsel to that entity and/or to any of its wholly owned or controlled affiliates'.90 Therefore, the privilege applies regardless of whether the attorney involved in the communications is outside counsel to a client or in-house counsel to a client.91 The privilege is not, however, accorded to communications that render business advice as opposed to legal advice.92

-Delaware courts also recognise the attorney work product doctrine (protecting information prepared in anticipation of litigation) and 'business strategy immunity' (protecting confidential business information where there is risk that the information 'may not be used for proper legal purposes, but rather for practical business advantages').
+Delaware courts also recognise the attorney work product doctrine (protecting information prepared in anticipation of litigation)96 and 'business strategy immunity' (protecting confidential business information where there is a risk that the information 'may not be used for proper legal purposes, but rather for practical business advantages).97

 ii Production of documents

-During the course of discovery, parties may obtain non-privileged documents and electronically stored information that are 'relevant to any party's claim or [defence] and proportional to the needs of the case'.
-The standard of relevance is whether the evidence has 'any tendency to make the existence of any fact that is of consequence to the determination of the action more probable or less probable than it would be without the evidence'.
-Under these liberal discovery policies, a party may serve on any other party a request to produce the following types of documents or electronically stored information: 'books, papers, writings, drawings, graphs, charts, photographs, sound recordings, images, electronic documents, electronic mail, and other data or data compilations from which information can be obtained, either directly or, if necessary, after conversion by the responding party into a reasonably usable form'.
-The request must specify where, when and how the documents should be produced.
+During the course of discovery, parties may obtain non-privileged documents and electronically stored information that are 'relevant to any party's claim or [defence] and proportional to the needs of the case'.98 The standard of relevance is whether the evidence has 'any tendency to make a fact more or less probable than it would be without the evidence; and the fact is of consequence in determining the action'.99 Under these liberal discovery policies, a party may serve on any other party a request to produce the following types of documents or electronically stored information: 'books, papers, writings, drawings, graphs, charts, photographs, sound recordings, images, electronic documents, electronic mail, and other data or data compilations from which information can be obtained, either directly or, if necessary, after conversion by the responding party into a reasonably usable form'.100 The request must specify where, when and how the documents should be produced.101

 When a document request seems oppressive or unduly burdensome to a party, the party can object to that request.
 A Delaware court will limit or narrow the document request if it determines that:

-Delaware courts often adjudicate disputes where the evidence is located outside Delaware and require parties to produce documents located in foreign jurisdictions.
-The United States' status as a party to the Hague Convention on the Taking of Evidence Abroad in Civil or Commercial Matters helps facilitate the collection of evidence from foreign jurisdictions.
-Indeed, the Supreme Court of Delaware has held that requiring a party to litigation in Delaware to produce documents that in large part would need to be obtained from the United Kingdom through the Hague Convention, does not present that party with an overwhelming hardship.
-Further, one Delaware court has noted that '[w]here litigants are large national or international corporations which . . . have both the knowledge and means to locate and transport . . . evidence across state lines, particularly “in an age where air travel, express mail, electronic data transmissions and videotaped depositions are part of the normal course of business for [such] companies''', the burden created by the fact that 'evidence [is] located far from Delaware is “substantially attenuated”'.
+It is not uncommon for Delaware courts to adjudicate disputes where the evidence is located outside Delaware and require parties to produce documents located in foreign jurisdictions.103 The United States' status as a party to the Hague Convention on the Taking of Evidence Abroad in Civil or Commercial Matters helps facilitate the collection of evidence from foreign jurisdictions.104 Indeed, the Supreme Court of Delaware has held that requiring a party to litigation in Delaware to produce documents that in large part would need to be obtained from the United Kingdom through the Hague Convention does not present that party with an overwhelming hardship.105 Further, one Delaware court has noted that:

-A party must produce all documents that are responsive to a proper document request and in its 'possession, custody or control'.
-Consequently, a party must only produce documents held by a subsidiary, parent or other third party if the party can be deemed to be in control of such documents.
+A party must produce all documents that are responsive to a proper document request and in its 'possession, custody or control'.107 Consequently, a party must only produce documents held by a subsidiary, parent or other third party if the party can be deemed to be in control of such documents.108